Tim McGraw: Everywhere

-The singer's fourth album, 1997's Everywhere was released in 1997.
+The singer's fourth album, Everywhere was released in 1997.
 It topped the country charts as well and reached No. 2 on the Billboard 200, selling 4 million copies.
 The album spawned six singles.
 Four of those singles - "It's Your Love" (a duet with Faith Hill), the title track, "Where the Green Grass Grows", and "Just to See You Smile" - reached number one on the country charts.
 The Country Music Association awarded Everywhere its Album of the Year award for 1997.
 At the 40th Grammy Awards, "It's Your Love" received two Grammy Award nominations for Best Country Collaboration With Vocals and Best Country Song.
 Both "It's Your Love" and "Just to See You Smile" were the number one country songs of 1997 and 1998 according to Billboard Year-End charts; "Just to See You Smile" also set a record for the longest run on the country charts at the time, at 42 weeks.
 The album's other two singles, "One of These Days" and "For a Little While" both peaked at number 2.